ROCK LAKE 4958’, C.M.W.

 HAZARDS:

 Up road from the trailhead are two creeks that are difficult in the spring.
 Please use caution.
+Take sandals.

 The Rock Creek Meadows is a place I’ve seen bears.
 Move quickly pass the meadows, and make lots of noise.